ipgen/cli/README.md

 ## Using

-To generate an IP address you need the network address you are going to use in CIDR format (eg. fd9d:bb35:94bf::/48 or 10.0.0.0/8) and an abitrary identifier of the thing you are generating the IP address for.
+To generate an IP address you need the network address you are going to use in [CIDR notation] (eg. fd9d:bb35:94bf::/48 or 10.0.0.0/8) and an abitrary identifier of the thing you are generating the IP address for.
 The identifier must be unique within the subnet it will be running.